- Course of Study

 Open to all students who have completed Science II with permission from the instructor, department chair, and the student’s advisors.
 All students require approval from their advisors and the department chair before enrollment.
 Any pre- or co-requisites for admission are listed in the class descriptions below.

-Advanced Biology: Molecular, Cellular and Biomedical Science (Offered 2013-14, honors level)
+Advanced Biology: Molecular, Cellular and Biomedical Science (Honors Level)

 This lab-intensive course provides an in-depth look at many chemical concepts introduced in previous courses, as well as explorations of new ideas.
 Topics will include molecular structures and bonding theories, properties of solutions, kinetics, thermodynamics, organic reactions, nuclear chemistry, and buffers and acid/base equilibria.
 Prerequisite: Experimental Chemistry.